amazon-archives/aws-database-migration-tools/Blogs/AWS Database Migration Labs/EnvironmentConfiguration.md

 # Environment Configuration

-This section describes the steps to provision the AWS resources that are required for this database migraiton walkthrough.
+This section describes the steps to provision the AWS resources that are required for this database migration walkthrough.
 We use [AWS CloudFormation][cfn] to create a network topology that includes a simple [Amazon Virtual Privsate Cloud (Amazon VPC)][vpc] with 3 public subnets to deploy the [AWS Database Migration Service (AWS DMS)][aws-dms] replicaiton instnaces, as well as [Amazon Relational Database Service (Amazon RDS)][rds] instance for the target database.
 Additionally, it provisions an [Amazon Elastic Compute Cloud (EC2)][ec2] instance to host the tools that we use in this migration like the [AWS Schema Conversion Tool (AWS SCT)][aws-sct].
 AWS CloudFormation simples provisioning the infrastructure, so we can concentrate on tasks related to data migration.

 After you have completed the migration, you can refer to the [Environment Cleanup][env-cleanup] guide to delete the resources in your account to stop incurring additional costs.